KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Replace the original Bgm.pck with the one created by the script.

 # Examples
-A example music pack I made using this script can be found at:
+Example music packs I made using this script can be found at:

 https://mega.nz/#F!6HhVSQgL!LOMuvu9xNF5OU9EjNP7Jmw